bkrieger1991/rabbitcli/src/RabbitMQ.CLI.Proxy/readme.md

 ## Parameters
 There are three types of parameters:
-- fixed parameters to define queue, exchange and routing-key
+- fixed parameters to define for e.g. queue, exchange and routing-key
 - parameters, prefixed with `RMQ_` to get the values mapped into message-properties
 - parameters that are taken as message-headers